6 Simple Ways to Build Customer Trust

 I had another conversation with a friend who said she had an independent mechanic who sold her the worst car she ever owned.

-So how do you establish lasting trust in your own business?
+So how do you establish lasting trust in business?

 Write your sales copy with clarity and simplicity.
 Online attention spans are short.
 Get to the point.